Do you know that Scotland’s attractions receive tens of millions of visits every year?

-That’s not surprising to us, as we know about the wealth of amazing sights spread right across the country, from a fantastic range of awe-inspiring museums and galleries, grand heritage properties and crumbling ruins to rich and malty-smelling distilleries and fun-filled outdoor activity centres.
-Scotland truly is packed with fascinating places to visit.
+That’s not surprising to us, there’s a wealth of amazing sights spread right across the country.
+From awe-inspiring museums and galleries, grand heritage properties and imposing castles to aroma-filled distilleries and fun outdoor activity centres, Scotland truly is bursting with fascinating places to visit.

-In 2013, there were over 225,000 more visits to sites across the country than in 2012.
-We’ve compiled images of some of the most-visited attractions below.
-If you find that there are some that you haven’t been to yet, why not make 2014 the year that you discover them for yourself?
+We’ve compiled a list of 20 of the most-visited attractions* below.
+If you find that there are some that you haven’t been to yet, isn’t it time for you to discover them for yourself?

-Set on Edinburgh’s Chambers Street, this museum is a treasure trove of ancient artefacts and precious objects.
+Set on Edinburgh’s Chambers Street, National Museum of Scotland is a treasure trove of ancient artefacts and precious objects.
 It’s the most popular attraction in the UK outside of London and offers a great, year-round programme of temporary exhibitions.
 Don’t miss the 10 recently opened galleries covering science, design and fashion.

 You’ll want to keep coming back to this museum time and time again.
-Set next to a classic Victorian park by the River Kelvin in Glasgow’s west end, it houses a staggering 8,000 objects in over 22 beautiful galleries.
+Set next to a classic Victorian park by the River Kelvin in Glasgow’s west end, Kelvingrove Art Gallery and Museum houses a staggering 8,000 objects in over 22 beautiful galleries.

 Opened in 2011, the spectacular Riverside Museum sits on the River Clyde and is home to the Glasgow Museum of Transport.
 It is full of fascinating objects and vehicles which tell the story of Scotland’s past and present.